streamlit/streamlit/docs/publish_streamlit_components.md

    - Visit [https://test.pypi.org/account/register/](https://test.pypi.org/account/register/) and complete the steps

    - Visit [https://test.pypi.org/manage/account/#api-tokens](https://test.pypi.org/manage/account/#api-tokens) and create a new API token.
 Don’t limit the token scope to a particular project, since you are creating a new project.
-Copy your token before closing the page; you won't be able to retrieve it again otherwise.
+Copy your token before closing the page, as you won’t be able to retrieve it again.

 2. Upload your wheel to Test PyPI. `twine` will prompt you for a username and password.
 For the username, use **token**.
 For the password, use your token value from the previous step, including the `pypi-` prefix: